awwright/http-progress/draft-wright-http-patch-byterange.md

 ~~~

 A patch is applied to a document by setting the indicated range of bytes to the contents of the patch message payload.
 Servers MUST treat an invalid or nonexistent range as an error.

+# Caveats

+There is no standard way for a Content-Range header to indicate an unknown or indefinite length response starting at a certain offset; the design requires that the sender know the length of the document before transmission.
+Fixing this would require a new header or a revision of HTTP.

+This pattern can enable multiple, parallel uploads to a document at the same time.
+For example, uploading a large log file from multiple devices.
+However, this document does not define any ways for clients to track the unwritten regions in sparse documents, and the existing conditional request headers will conflict in this usage.
+This may be addressed in a later document.

+Servers do not necessarily have to save the results of an incomplete upload; some clients may prefer that most writes are atomic, and so servers would discard an incomplete request.
+A mechanism to indicate a preference for atomic vs. non-atomic writes may be defined at a later time.